mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   <!-- Add material-ui component migration example -->

 > **Note:** this library is not maintained by Material-UI.
-If you have any issue regarding to it, please open an issue in [tss-react repo](https://github.com/garronej/tss-react/issues/new)
+If you have any issue regarding to it, please open an issue in [tss-react repository](https://github.com/garronej/tss-react/issues/new).

-> 💡 Once you migrate all of the styling, remove unneccesary `@material-ui/styles` by
+💡 Once you migrate all of the styling, remove unnecessary `@material-ui/styles` by

 ```sh
 npm uninstall @material-ui/styles